 For some 75 years, historians have argued about the role that slavery and colonialism played in industrialisation.
-The key work on this subject was published in 1944 by the historian Eric Williams, who, significantly, came from the Caribbean and obtained his doctorate at Oxford.
-His hotly disputed thesis that the slave trade and colonial goods mass-produced by slaves, such as sugar, coffee and tobacco, provided the capital for the new coal mines and textile factories, has found new appreciation in the course of more recent debates on post-colonialism.
-At least for the beginning of the Industrial Revolution in Britain, concrete connections have now been proven: British traders trafficked some 2.5 million people from Africa to the plantations of the Caribbean and North America in the 18th century - more than any other nation.
-Wealth created by this trade flowed into the expanding industrial areas of Britain.
-But the extent of these investments and whether they played a decisive role in building the capitalist factory economy, as Williams thought, has not yet been conclusively established.
+The key work on this subject was published in 1944 by the historian Eric Williams, who, significantly, came from the Caribbean and earned his doctorate at Oxford.
+His hotly disputed thesis that the slave trade and colonial goods mass-produced by slaves, such as sugar, coffee and tobacco, provided the capital for the new coal mines and textile factories, has found new appreciation in the course of debates on post-colonialism.
+At least for the beginning of the Industrial Revolution in England, concrete connections have now been proven: English traders trafficked some 2.5 million people from Africa to the plantations of the Caribbean and North America in the 18th century - more than any other nation.
+Proceeds from this flowed into the expanding industrial districts of northern England and Wales.
+In the industrialisation of Germany in the 19th century, profits from the colonial sugar trade contributed to the development of the railway network and the motorisation of factory production - even before the country itself acquired colonies.
+But whether such investments were crucial to the emergence of the capitalist factory economy is not yet clear.

-Other colonial powers, such as France and Portugal, shipped millions of Africans across the Atlantic and Indian Oceans to the highly profitable sugar cane plantations of their colonies, but industrialisation did not begin in those countries until the mid-19th century or later.
-A direct link is therefore difficult to discern, although there too, the immense influx of capital from the slave economy in the 18th century boosted their economies.
+Colonial powers such as France and Portugal also shipped millions of Africans across the Atlantic and Indian Oceans to the highly profitable sugar cane plantations of their colonies, but industrialisation did not begin there until the mid-19th century or later.
+A direct link is therefore difficult to discern, but there too the immense influx of capital from the slave economy in the 18th century boosted the economy.
 Two economic historians have published one of the few detailed studies of the Netherlands: According to them, business with colonial goods from America accounted for about 20% of total Dutch foreign trade around 1770.

-In addition to the moral objections to slavery, there also developed economic objections as capitalism started to demand a different image of the world of work, based on the ideas of self-responsibility and the market economy.
-This involved the concept of the "free worker" rather than a slave economy and free trade instead of customs monopolies and trade restrictions.
-Historian Eric Williams believed that British factory owners and merchant entrepreneurs joined forces with philanthropists to bring about the end of slavery and advocate for free trade at the same time.
-Scholars still argue about how accurately he described the complex historical processes in England, though he did succeed in identifying an important principle of the new era, namely that slavery had to be abolished in order to raise the status of industrial workers.
-Even if industrial workers were forced to work 12 hours a day, received miserable wages and lived in appalling conditions, they were not slaves, they were "free".
+Industrialisation also changed the ideological side of colonialism: in 1807, England banned the slave trade, and in 1833 it also largely banned slavery - not as the first, but as the nation that could halfway enforce this decision worldwide thanks to its superior navy.
+Great influence on the ban was exerted by a morally based public movement in Britain, predominantly supported by evangelicals.
+But slavery no longer fit the times economically either: capitalism demanded a different image of the world of work, based on the ideas of self-responsibility and the market economy.
+This meant the concept of the "free worker" instead of the slave economy and free trade instead of customs monopolies and trade restrictions.
+Historian Eric Williams therefore believed that British factory owners and merchant entrepreneurs joined forces with philanthropists to bring about the end of slavery and free trade at the same time.
+Scholars still argue about how correctly he described the complex historical processes in England.
+But he got to the heart of the logic of the new era: slavery had to be banned in order to raise the status of industrial workers.
+Even if they had to work 12 hours a day, received miserable wages and lived in damp mass quarters - they were not slaves, they were "free".
 This was the ideological legitimisation that industrialised mass society needed.

 WIKIPEDIA: Eric Williams 'Capitalism and Slavery'